 Develop eyes in the back of your head, especially on PvP servers.
 It’s not that you can’t do damage up close, it’s that you can’t take it.
 See what’s coming before it surprises you and Learn to love the Frost Nova and Blink combo, especially when sneaky things are about.

 Once you have the right build for your Mage consider a full blown Mage Leveling Guide for the most effective (fastest) leveling.
 Why?
 With thousands of quests and a million mobs to grind the trip to the top level can take a while.
 A long while.
 Grab an in-game leveling guide and you’re make that looong leveling patch a whole lot easier.

-Start from any level and use Dugi’s to blast to the finish.
+Start from any level and use Zygor’s to blast to the finish.
 Heck, you can even grab a few levels in the dungeons and/or battleground PvP.
-Dugi’s guide will figure out your new level and the best spot to continue your questing.
+Zygor’s guide will figure out your new level and the best spot to continue your questing.